Location of Chatham Island

 In the year 1789, Chatham Island became the industrial establishment of the British settlement during the Governor Generalship of Lord Cornwallis in the early British period.
 The British East India Company founded the first penal settlement in 1858, with 200 prisoners, mostly rebels from the Indian Army who militated against the suzerainty of British East India Company during the First War of Independence that occurred in 1857.

 Chatham Island not only offers the colonial penal history, but also the scenic beauty and the serene atmosphere will attract the tourists of both national and international level.
-The huge saws, with 200 to 300 teeth, crush their way for two to three hours before their teeth need to be sharpened again.
+The Chatham saw mill is one of famous tourist spots here that is also a historical building and a national heritage site.
+One can witness huge saws, with 200 to 300 teeth, crush their way for two to three hours inside the mill workshop.

 The centre of activity of the Forest Department is to preserve the animal phylum of Chatham Island.
 "Burma Nallah" in Chatham Island" is about 17 kilometres from Port Blair.
 Here logs are extracted with the help of elephants.
 The forest in Chatham Island is a feast to the wayfarer eyes with most colourful and rare varieties of orchards and beauty of other flora and fauna.
 Photography here is not permitted in this island of Andaman and Nicobar Islands.

 Chatham Saw Mill, located on Chatham Island, has a rich history dating back to its establishment in 1883.
 The primary purpose of its inception was to cater to the local demand for sawn timber essential for construction projects.
 This significant industrial facility is under the ownership of the state government and is operated by the Forest Department.